magepal/magento2-google-tag-manager/README.md

 ### Why use our Google Tag Manager extension?
-Adding Google Tag Manager code snippet to the header section of your Magento store may seem like the ideal, and most efficient way to add GTM to your site.
+Adding Google Tag Manager code snippet to the header section of your Magento / Adobe Commerce store may seem like the ideal, and most efficient way to add GTM to your site.
 But this will not be sufficient and limit your ability to take full advantage of GTM when integrating third-parties tracking codes that require data from your Magento stores, such as product name, price, items added to cart, order items, total, shipping amount or any other data.
 Our extension